 Trunk.
-The trunk is an encoder-decoder Transformer, where the input sequence length and the output sequence length are both fixed, as the number of tokens for each observation or action modality is fixed by design.
-By sharing the trunk weights across human and robot embodiments, the model learns to process and generate tokens of different modalities and capture common decision-making patterns across embodiments.
+The trunk is an encoder-decoder transformer, where the input sequence length and the output sequence length are both fixed, as the number of tokens for each input or output modality is fixed by design.
+By sharing the trunk weights across the human and robot embodiments, the trunk is trained to capture the common decision making patterns across different embodiments.

 Modality Decomposition in Tokenizers / Detokenizers.
-Due to the aligned data format and the unified observation and action spaces across embodiments, we are able to separately transform each semantically distinct component of the observational input and the action output, which we refer to as modality, and specify the compositional structure at the interface of the Transformer trunk and the tokenizers / detokenizers.
-This design preserves modality-specific distributions unique to each embodiment and enables the model to explicitly account for distributional gaps across embodiments, which is core to the effectiveness of our method.
+Due to the aligned data format and the unified observation and action spaces across embodiments, we are able to separately transform each semantically distinct component of the observational input and the action output, which we refer to as modality, and specify the compositional structure at the interface of the transformer trunk and the tokenizers / detokenizers.
+This design provides another layer of modularization to training and is core to the effectiveness of our method.

 Concretely, for tokenization in the embodiment e, we encode the input observation o_t with multiple tokenizers $\{T{e,m_i}\}$ at the finer granularity of modalities denoted by $o_t[m_i]$.
-For instance, instead of aggregating all image inputs before passing through the vision tokenizer, we use separate tokenizers for the main camera and the wrist camera views.
-All the encoded modalities are concatenated to compose the input tokens to the Transformer trunk.
+For instance, instead of aggregating all image inputs before passing through the vision tokenizer, we use separate tokenizers for each camera view.
+All the encoded modalities are concatenated to compose the input tokens to the transformer trunk.

-Similarly, for detokenization, we specify the subset of the Transformer output tokens corresponding to each action modality, e.g. body pose, end effector pose, and gripper actions, and decode the selected tokens to yield each modality with separate detokenizers $\{D{e,m_i}\}$.
+Similarly, for detokenization, we specify the subset of the transformer output tokens corresponding to each action modality, e.g. body pose, end effector pose, and gripper angles, and decode the selected tokens to yield each modality with separate detokenizers $\{D{e,m_i}\}$.
 For convenience, we use the set of observation and action modalities as defined by the data collection formats in (3) and (4).

-By explicitly decomposing the input and output modalities and encoding them separately, we are leveraging the innate structure of observations and actions and imposing such a structure on the token sequences processed by the Transformer.
+By explicitly decomposing the input and output modalities and encoding them separately, we are leveraging the innate structure of observations and actions and imposing such a structure on the token sequences processed by the transformer.
 Consequently, the knowledge of how to process different modalities learned during training can be shared across embodiments, fostering efficient transfer of the policy.

 Although we employ a consistent data format and aligned input/output representations across embodiments, some modalities are not present or available for all embodiments.
 For example, the human operator is not equipped with a wrist camera, while the LocoMan robot has a wrist camera in some tasks to improve manipulation accuracy.
 In this case, we use masks defined during data collection to signify redundant dimensions in the observations as well as in the action labels.
-We refer the reader to Appendix Section A for more implementation details.
+We refer the reader to Appendix Section VI-A for more implementation details.
 In general, the highly modularized design of our learning framework offers great flexibility in handling all types of manipulation tasks across different embodiments, and effectively enhances the learning performance by capturing the common patterns in manipulation problems.